Diolkos: Ancient railway

-However, a close examination of the excavated tracks may give a more differentiated picture.
+However, a close examination of the excavated tracks may give a different picture.
 While there is agreement that the grooves in the eastern part were cut deliberately into the stone slabs to guide cart wheels, those in the western section are interpreted by some authors as a result of wear or do not appear at all.
 On the other hand, the marked cambers of this road section may point at deliberate tracks as well.
 Generally, varying forms of the grooves can also be explained by the long period of operation of the Diolkos, during which modifications and repairs must have significantly changed the appearance of the trackway.

 Modern exploration

 The chief engineer of the Corinth Canal, Béla Gerster, conducted extensive research on the topography of the Isthmus, but did not discover the Diolkos.
 Remains of the ship trackway were probably first identified by the German archaeologist Habbo Gerhard Lolling in the 1883 Baedeker edition.
 In 1913, James George Frazer reported in his commentary on Pausanias on traces of an ancient trackway across the Isthmus, while parts of the western quay were discovered by Harold North Fowler in 1932.

 Systematic excavations were finally undertaken by the Greek archaeologist Nikolaos Verdelis between 1956 and 1962, and these uncovered a nearly continuous stretch of 800 m and traced about 1100 m in all.
 Even though Verdelis' excavation reports continue to provide the basis for modern interpretations, his premature death prevented full publication, leaving many open questions concerning the exact nature of the structure.
 Additional investigations in situ, meant to complement Verdelis’ work, were later published by Georges Raepsaet and Walter Werner.

 Today, erosion caused by ship movements on the nearby Canal has left considerable portions of the Diolkos in a poor state, particularly at its excavated western end.
 Critics who blame the Greek Ministry of Culture for continued inactivity have launched a petition to save and restore the registered archaeological site.

+Restoration work was performed in October 2024 to shore up the canal bank where the edge of the Diolkos was eroding into the canal.
+The Diolkos itself was then surrounded by earth and stone edging, sidewalks with gravel edging to discourage walking directly on the Diolkos (apparently) and streetlights.
+This surround and walkway is on both sides of the road at the western end of the canal, east of the lowering-bridge.
+The works were still curing on 20 October 2024, and roped-off from foot traffic.
+As of July 2025 the footpath alongside the stretch of the Diolkos is open.
+The nearby road and curb are built up to prevent vehicle traffic on the surface.